volodymyrhudyma/blog/content/blog/better-form-handling-with-formik-in-react.md

 export default ContactForm;
 ```

-Note, that the **Field** component renders an input by default with given name and implicitly grabs **handleChange**, **handleBlur** and **value** and pass in to the input along with your custom props.
+Note that by default, the **Field** component renders an input with the specified name and implicitly grabs **handleChange**, **handleBlur** and **value** and passes them to the input along with your custom props.

 If you want to render **textarea**, pass **as** prop to the **Field** component.

-## Step 8: Pre-Populating Initial State
+## Step 8: Pre-Populate Initial State

-Some forms are pre-populated with the data that comes from an external systems, so let's see how it can be added to our form.
+Some forms are pre-populated with data coming from an external APIs, so let's see how to add it to our form.

-First of all, the data must be fetched, so let's simulate it in the **useEffect** hook:
+First, the data needs to be fetched:

 ```jsx
 // ..